Be confident supporting your clients’ rights!

 Can I get Continuing Education credit for this course?

 Upon completion of an evaluation and quiz, 1.5 contact hours are provided through Evidence Based Birth®, an approved provider with the Kentucky Nursing Board.
 These are accepted by most doula, nursing, and midwifery programs; please check with your certifying body to make sure.

 I'm a [parent/nurse].
 Who can take this course?

 Anyone is welcome to take the course with the understanding that the material is geared towards birth professionals, especially doulas.
 We encourage parents, nurses, and other medical professionals to engage with the course.

 How long do I have access to the course?

-Everyone has access for one year.
-For annual and all access members, it’s not just a course!
-From the day you sign up, you will have one year of access to the online course, Facebook group, live Q&As with Cristen and others, and all materials.
-Your membership will automatically renew each year unless you cancel.
+You will have access to the course for one year from the date of purchase.
+Community members also get free access to the Obstetric Violence course, biweekly group support calls, and other materials like handouts and archived webinars.
+Community membership will automatically renew unless you cancel.
 For as long as you renew, you will always be locked in at the original price you paid and have access to updated versions of the course.
-(It changes quickly!)